20 Areas of improvement examples and how to identify yours

 How can professional development be supported within a company?

-Companies can facilitate professional development through performance coaching, internal training programs, and by encouraging employees to explore external learning opportunities.
+Companies can facilitate professional development through performance coaching, internal training programs, and encouraging employees to explore external learning opportunities.

-F4S is a research-backed self-development platform that offers personal insights, as well as free AI coaching.
+F4S is a research-backed self-development platform that offers personal insights as well as free AI coaching.

 My coaching Plan: